wangyi-fudan/wymlp/README.md

 # wymlp
-portable deep feed forward neural network for regression and classification with less than 100  lines of code.
+portable deep feed forward neural network for regression and classification within 100  lines of code.